View All 1964 Kennedy Half Dollar

 Description

 The 1964 Kennedy Half Dollar is a half dollar produced at the Philadelphia Mint as part of the Kennedy Half Dollars Silver 1964 to Date series.
-Total mintage reached 273.3 million.
-The obverse features John F. Kennedy facing left, based on the presidential medal by Gilroy Roberts, while the reverse displays the Presidential Seal — a heraldic eagle with shield, olive branch, and arrows.
-Designed by Roberts/Frank Gasparro.
+The U.S. Mint produced 273.3 million examples, making this the highest mintage among 3 variants, accounting for 47% of the year's production.
+The obverse features John F. Kennedy facing left, based on the presidential medal by Gilroy Roberts and the reverse displays the Presidential Seal — a heraldic eagle with shield, olive branch, and arrows.
+Rushed into production weeks after President Kennedy's assassination.
+Both Philadelphia and Denver struck massive quantities that were immediately hoarded.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $37 to $66 depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 12.5 grams, 31 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6706.
-The Kennedy Half Dollar was rushed into production in early 1964, just weeks after President Kennedy's assassination.
-The 1964 issues are collected for both historical significance and silver content.
-The 1964 Accented Hair variety and various proof finishes are notable.
-The silver-clad 1965-1970 issues contain 40% silver.

 External References